-tarantoolctl start NAME Start a Tarantool instance (if not started; fail otherwise).
+tarantoolctl start NAME Start a Tarantool instance.

-tarantoolctl stop NAME Stop a Tarantool instance (if not stopped; fail otherwise).
+tarantoolctl stop NAME Stop a Tarantool instance.

 tarantoolctl status NAME Show an instance's status (started/stopped).
 If pid file exists and an alive control socket exists, the return code is 0.
 Otherwise, the return code is not 0.